datalad/datalad-osf/docs/source/index.rst

 DataLad extension to interface with OSF
 ***************************************

-Welcome!
-This extension equips DataLad with tools to interoperate with projects on the Open Science Framework (OSF).
-Specifically, it can create a git-annex special remote implementation to transform OSF storage into git-annex repositories.
-Files in OSF storage could thus be consumed or exported fast and easily via git-annex or DataLad, and published to repository-hosting services (GitHub, GitLab, Bitbucket, ...) as lightweight repositories that constitute an alternative access to the data stored on the OSF - that is: you can git clone a repository from for example GitHub and get the data from the OSF from the command line or in your scripts.
+This extension aims to allow DataLad to work with the Open Science Framework (OSF).
+This is done by transforming storage on the Open Science Framework (OSF) into a `git-annex <https://git-annex.branchable.com/>`_  repository.
+You can use this extension to use the OSF as a special remote to store data in the annex  of a dataset.
+With this, you can `datalad publish` a dataset to GitHub or similar services and the data to the OSF (via a publication dependency).

 The extension was created during the OHBM Hackathon 2020.